adamdv91/Place-Picker-Library/README.md

 # Place Picker Library

-Place picker library is a very basic, very simple library created to grab a picked location on google maps.
+Place Picker Library is a very basic, very simple library created to grab a picked location on google maps.

 # Libraries